unjs/nitro/docs/content/3.config/index.md

 If a `public/` directory is detected, it will be added by default, but you can add more by yourself too!

+## `compressPublicAssets`

+If enabled, Nitro will generate a precompressed (gzip and brotli) verison of all public assets and prerendered routes bigger than 1024 bytes into public directory.
+Using this option you can support zero overhead asset compression without using a CDN.

 ## `serverAssets`

 Assets can be accessed in server logic and bundled in production.

 ## `devServer`